Police Criminal Record Check

 An “incomplete” mark on a name-based check will prompt a fingerprint-based check, which can take up to 120 days to complete and may prolong the registration process.
 Applicants are responsible for ensuring they request the correct type of check from their local police services, and for taking into account the time it will take for the police to process their request.

 FAQs: Police Criminal Record Checks

 How do I get a police criminal record check?

-Contact your local police department or the Royal Canadian Mounted Police (RCMP) for information on how to receive a police criminal record check.
+Contact your local police department (in Canada) or the Royal Canadian Mounted Police (RCMP) for information on how to receive a police criminal record check.
 The College recommends you request two original copies (i.e., not faxes or photocopies): one for submission to the College and one to keep for your own records.